kdoore/CS2335-Gitbook/project-3-steps.md

  - **Create** an empty gameObject: **playerSpawnPoint**, position it where the player should start for each scene.
 You'll use this in the LevelManager script.

- - **Possible Issue:** If using **PlayerController_v2**, you must update code in LevelManager that uses PlayerController, or rename your file to: PlayerController
+ - **PlayerController_v2: Possible Issue:** If using **PlayerController_v2**, you must update code in LevelManager that uses PlayerController, or rename your file to: PlayerController

 - **Step 3:  Delete MiniGameManager, replace with LevelManager**
  - **Create empty gameObject: LevelManager.**  Create or update code in LevelManager, add to LevelManager empty gameObject.
 Look at the inspector fields for LevelManager.